JasperHof/JasperHof.github.io/pages/index.md

 ---
 layout: page
-title: Docsy Jekyll Theme
+title: LDAK-KVIK
 permalink: /
 ---

 # Welcome to LDAK-KVIK

 **LDAK-KVIK** is a method for mixed-model association analysis for genome-wide association studies.
-LDAK-KVIK is highly efficient, and offer a high power to detect trait-associated loci.
+LDAK-KVIK is highly efficient, and offers a high power to detect trait-associated loci.

 ## Features